Ashurnasirpal II: Palace of Kalhu

-Ashurnasirpal II's palace in Kalhu (Nimrud, which is in modern-day Iraq slightly north of Baghdad) probably began construction c.878 BC, and is now generally accepted as having been completed after around 15 years alongside the near-total reconstruction of the Middle Assyrian city, c.864 BC.
+Ashurnasirpal II's palace in Kalhu (Nimrud, which is in modern-day Iraq slightly south of Mosul) probably began construction c.878 BC, and is now generally accepted as having been completed after around 15 years alongside the near-total reconstruction of the Middle Assyrian city, c.864 BC.
 An inscription describing its inauguration details a ten-day banquet which 69,574 people attended.
 The palace walls were lined with reliefs carved in alabaster.
 These reliefs bore elaborate carvings, many portraying the king surrounded by winged protective spirits, or engaged in hunting or on campaign.

-Each also had text inscribed in it.
+Each relief had text inscribed in it.
 This text was the same or very similar on each relief and is therefore called the Standard Inscription.
 The Standard Inscription begins by tracing Ashur-nasir-pal II's lineage back three generations and recounts his military victories, defines the boundaries of his empire, tells how he founded Kalhu, and built the palace.
 Ashurnasirpal II also built a massive gateway at Nimrud.

 The British archaeologist Austen Henry Layard excavated Kalhu in the 1840s, uncovering the North-West Palace of Ashurnasirpal II.
 Today, many of the reliefs and sculptures from the excavations in Nimrud are displayed in the galleries of the British Museum, London, including the Statue of Ashurnasirpal II and the Black Obelisk by his son Shalmaneser III, with other reliefs on display in museums in Europe (e.g. Munich), Japan and the USA.

 Nimrud reliefs

 After Assyria fell in 612 BC, the palace became overgrown and eventually completely buried, in which state it remained for nearly 2,500 years until rediscovered by the British-born A.H.
 Layard in 1845.
 Layard oversaw the excavation of the palace during which time the reliefs that dominated the walls of the structure were removed from the site and sent to collections throughout Europe and North America, with the British Museum receiving the majority of these Nimrud reliefs.
 Despite excavating and removing many of these reliefs, a great number remained within the palace and were eventually reburied with time.

 M.E.L.
 Mallowan re-excavated the site from 1947 until 1957, when the project was taken over by the Iraq Department of Antiques which still has legal authority over the site.
 The known area of the palace measures 200m from north to south and 120 meters from east to west.
 This is most likely only a portion of the original design, including the possibility of an upper level while no concrete evidence of this remains.
 All of the walls of the palace were lined with stone slabs of which a majority were decorated with relief images.